 samadhi mayopama – A state of consciousness in which the world appears illusory or dreamlike.

-samapatti – The four formless meditative attainments following the four rupa dhyana.
+samapatti – The four formless meditative attainments beyond the four rupa dhyana.

-samata – Sameness; the perception that all is of the same essence.
+samata – Sameness; knowing all things to be of the same essence.

 What is the characteristic of no-mind (wu-hsin)?
 The characteristic is no-thought (wu-nien).
 What is the characteristic of no-thought?
 The characteristic is non-duality.
 What is the characteristic of non-duality?
 The characteristic is the sameness of things. – Tathagatajnanamudrasamadhi (Jan Yun Hua, 1989)

 samacittata – Equanimity.

 sambhogakaya – ‘Reward body’ or ‘body of enjoyment’ of a tathagata, which functions in perfect harmony.

 samjna – Discrimination (lit. knowledge of differences); knowledge of good and evil (Genesis).
 Samjna is the mind’s attachment to things according to their characteristics.

 samkalpa – Right thinking.
 Samyak samkalpa is the second perfection of the Eightfold Path.

 There must not be any negative thought in the mind.
 “Will it be possible for me to do?” – such a question must not arise in the mind, and whenever there is such a question, it means you will not be successful in your mission.
 Your thinking should always be positive: “Yes, I must be successful.”
 There must not be any question regarding your success.
 Lord Shiva said: Phalisyatiiti vishvasah siddherprathama laksanam – The first factor for attaining success is the firm determination that “I must be successful”.
 (Shrii Shrii Anandamurti)